niolabs/docs/docs/blocks/properties/README.md

 Your environment variable can be used alone, or you can embed it, with the double-square-bracket notation, inside of strings and expressions.

-To embed you environment variable inside of single brackets, you need to include a space between the single bracket and the double brackets of the environment variable:
+To embed you environment variable inside of single brackets, you need to include a space between the single bracket and the double brackets of the environment variable

 ```[ [[MY_ACCESS_TOKEN]] ]```